-- ✓ Prevent harm and reduce the risk of abuse or neglect to adults with care and support needs. - ✓ Safeguard adults in a way that supports them in making choices and having control about how they want to live. - ✓ Promote an approach that concentrates on improving life for the adults concerned. - ✓ Raise public awareness so that communities as a whole, alongside professionals, play their part in preventing, identifying and responding to abuse and neglect. - ✓ Provide information and support in accessible ways to help people understand the different types of abuse, how to stay safe and what to do to raise a concern about the safety or well-being of an adult. - ✓ Address what has caused the abuse or neglect.
+- prevent harm and reduce the risk of abuse or neglect to adults with care and support needs - ✓ safeguard adults in a way that supports them in making choices and having control about how they want to live - $\checkmark$ promote an approach that concentrates on improving life for the adults concerned - ✓ raise public awareness so that communities as a whole, alongside professionals, play their part in preventing, identifying and responding to abuse and neglect - ✓ provide information and support in accessible ways to help people understand the different types of abuse, how to stay safe and what to do to raise a concern about the safety or well-being of an adult - ✓ address what has caused the abuse or neglect discriminatory abuse, organisational or institutional abuse, neglect and acts of omission and selfneglect.

-Abuse and neglect can take various forms including physical abuse, domestic abuse, sexual abuse, psychological or emotional abuse, financial or material abuse, modern slavery, discriminatory abuse, organisational or institutional abuse, neglect and acts of omission and self-neglect.
+Abuse and neglect can take various forms including physical abuse, domestic abuse, sexual abuse, psychological or emotional abuse, financial or material abuse, modern slavery,

-Under Section 42 of the Care Act, 2014 the local authority has a responsibility to undertake an enquiry where there is a concern that an adult with care and support needs is unable to protect themselves when experiencing or at risk of abuse or neglect.
-If the criteria in Section 42(1) are met, then the local authority must conduct an enquiry and decide on any action under section 42(2).
+Under Section 42 of the Care Act, 2014 the local authority has a responsibility to undertake an Enquiry where there is a concern that an adult with care and support needs is unable to protect themselves when experiencing or at risk of abuse or neglect.
+If the criteria in Section 42(1) are met, then the local authority must conduct an Enquiry and decide on any action under section 42(2).